-- the implementation of new insurance pricing algorithms; - the implementation of and ensuring ongoing compliance with the FCA General Insurance Pricing Practices (GIPP); - the continued impact of cyber risk, including in a working from home environment; and - reliance on third party infrastructure including AICL's new motor network provider and moving support, maintenance and source code ownership of claims handling systems inhouse.
+- the appointment of individuals new to Saga to key roles across the business including the Saga Group CEO, Saga Group CFO, AICL CEO and AICL Claims Director. - the potential sale of AICL (now on pause) resulting in an increase in staff turnover and increasing key person dependency risk. - the implementation of new insurance pricing algorithms. - ensuring ongoing compliance with the FCA General Insurance Pricing Practices (GIPP). - the continued impact of cyber risk, including in a working from home environment; and - reliance on third party infrastructure including AICL's motor network provider.